I’ve Entered My “Eat, Pray, Love Era” & I’m Not The Only One

 AdvertisementADVERTISEMENT

-There was (and still is) good reason to be skeptical about any writing or product sold by women which implies that we can find happiness or true love by parting with our cash which, after all, is what’s required to go travelling (on a very long holiday).
+There was (and still is) good reason to be skeptical about any writing or product sold by women which implies that we can find happiness or true love by parting with our cash which, after all, is what’s required to go traveling (on a very long vacation).

 The notion that engaging with the self as an entrepreneurial project which is so often called “personal growth” is problematic.
-It is how products to “improve” us – which include everything from Botox to gym memberships – are sold.
-A middle-class culture of therapy, self-help and wellness is a very lucrative one.
-The theorist Michel Foucault called this back in the 1980s, he called psychotherapy, yoga and spa treatments “technologies of the self” and identified them as being a means for capitalist enterprise which would make some people money by selling solutions to the stress, anxiety and overwork that was fast becoming the norm.
+It is how products to “improve” us — which include everything from Botox to gym memberships — are sold.
+A middle-class culture of therapy, self-help, and wellness is a very lucrative one.
+Michel Foucault, a late French historian and philosopher, called this back in the 1980s.
+He called psychotherapy, yoga, and spa treatments “technologies of the self” and identified them as being a means for capitalist enterprise which would make some people money by selling solutions to the stress, anxiety, and overwork that was fast becoming the norm.

 All of this remains true.
 All of this remains a problem.
 And, all of this remains the preserve of the reasonably well-off.